-SC: The new building to the west of the yard will have an apron of gravel.

-There is a safety issue with only having the smaller (existing) building (again stated).

-To accommodate the movement of machinery there will be no second floor in the proposed building.
+- 57 SC: The new building to the west of the yard will have an apron of gravel. - 58 There is a safety issue with only having the smaller (existing) building (again stated). - There will be no second floor in the proposed building to accommodate the movement of - 60 machinery.
 The building will be "sprinkled" for fire safety.
-The floor will have radiant heat so workers will not be so chilled when product is removed via the large overhead doors during the winter season as they are presently with the existing facility.
+The floor will have radiant heat so - workers will not be so chilled when product is removed via the large overhead doors during the - winter season as they are presently with the existing facility.

-(In The Yard) SC: The new building will have the same design as the existing one, just bigger.
-It will be six (6) feet taller and the roof will not be as steeply pitched.
-The overall dimensions will be 90 ft by 250 ft.

-Water usage is presently about 2500 gal. per day.
-There is a well on site which is anticipated to provide enough water for the expansion.
+- 64 (In The Yard) SC: The new building will have the same design as the existing one, just bigger.
+It - will be six (6) feet taller and the roof will not be as steeply pitched.
+The overall dimensions will - 66 be 90 Ft by 250 Ft. - Water usage is presently about 2500 gal. per day.
+There is a well on site which is anticipated to - provide enough water for the expansion.

-Shea Concrete will be compliant with the EPA's Stormwater Pollution Prevention Plan, known as SWPPP.

-The Alteration of Terrain (AOT) permit will be upgraded for the project.
-Both of these are part of the state review process.
+- 69 Shea Concrete will be compliant with the EPA SWPPP, Stormwater Management Program. - 70 The Alteration of Terrain (AOT) permit will be upgraded for the project.
+Both of these are part - of the state review process.

-(Closer To Proposed Site) MacKinnon asked about fire cisterns.

-SC: Will be sited on west side of building.
-The cistern will be two to three (2-3) feet higher than the existing one.

-Dirt will be removed from the existing berm and be used for fill permit in the front of the lot (near Route 4).

-Test pits for septic will be dug.

-G: Question was asked about the height of the new building compared to the old building and silo for visualization.

-SC: There will be a fire escape added to the side of the building per fire chief's request.
-(OLD OR NEW?)

-A propane generator will be installed to ensure no disruption in operations if there is a power shortage.

-The building will be designed for solar, similar to the plant in Amesbury (MA).
-There are no plans for installing solar at this time.

-Lamb: Asked were there questions about the water runoff plan and storm events with regard to the wetlands.
+- 73 (Closer To Proposed Site) MacKinnon asked about fire cisterns. - SC: Will be sited on west side of building.
+The cistern will be two to three (2-3) feet higher - 75 than the existing one. - 76 Dirt will be removed from the existing berm and be used for fill permit in the front of the lot - 77 (near Route 4). - 78 Test pits for septic will be dug. - 79 G: Question was asked about the height of the new building compared to the old building and - silo for visualization. - SC: There will be a fire escape added to the side of the new building per fire chief's request. - A propane generator will be installed to ensure no disruption in operations if there is a power - 83 shortage. - The building will be designed for solar, similar to the plant in Amesbury (MA).
+No plans for - 85 installing solar at this time. - Lamb: Asked were questions about the water runoff plan and storm events with regard to the - wetlands.
 SC: There will be a 50 Ft wide concrete pad surrounding the new building.
-There is approximately 160 Ft of wetland buffer (setback).
-By NH law, there shall be a 50-year storm management plan.

-SC: There will be trees on the north side of the building to provide visual and noise buffering.

-G: Proposed lighting?
-On all of the time?
-Maybe on a timer?

-SC: There will be five (5) new poles.
-There are approximately two deliveries a day and in the winter the mornings are dark.
-The main pole in the yard will be replaced.

-MacKinnon: These details can be discussed at a later time.
+There is - approximately 160 Ft of wetland buffer (setback).
+By NH law, there shall be a 50-year storm - management plan. - 90 SC: There will be trees on the north side of the building to provide visual and noise buffering. - 91 G: Proposed lighting?
+On all of the tome?
+Maybe on a timer? - 92 SC: There will be five (5) new poles.
+There are approximately two deliveries a day and in the - 93 winter the mornings are dark.
+The main pole in the yard will be replaced. - 94 MacKinnon: These details can be discussed at a later time.

-(Into The Woods, Site of Proposed Building) Noted were pins and poles and these were matched to details on the plans.
-Noted too was the berm we walked up to get into the woods and the land quickly sloped down several feet from there.
-The new building will be sited approximately four (4) feet higher than the yard when the berm is flattened.

-The forest was young, grey birch and small mixed hardwoods with a few larger white pines.
+- 96 (Into The Woods, Site of Proposed Building) Noted were pins and poles and these were matched - 97 to details on the plans.
+Noted too was the berm we walked up to get into the woods and the land - 98 quickly sloped down several feet from there.
+The new building will be sited approximately four - 99 (4) feet higher than the vard when the berm is flattened. - The forest was young, grey birch and small mixed hardwoods.
+A few larger white pines.